-Is it technically recyclable?
-Percent of recycled content Collection & recovery rates Is there domestic recycling infrastructure? ls it exported for recycling?
+ls it technically recyclable?
+Percent of recycled content Collection & recovery rates ls there domestic recycling infrastructure? ls it exported for recycling?

 Returnable Glass Bottle (RGB) Not sold in the U.S.

-Non-returnable Glass Bottle Yes 26% 40% Varies by State Un
+Non-returnable Glass Bottle Yes 26% 40% Varies by State Unknown

-PET (Water) Yes 0% 30% Va Varies by State No
+PET (Water) Yes 0% [3] 30% Varies by State No

-PET (Rest) - 25% (1) 30% - -
+PET (Rest) - 14.7% (1) 30% - -

 Carboy Not sold in the U.S.

-Aseptic fibre pack Partial 0% 0% No No No
+Aseptic fibre pack Partial 0% 0% No No

 Tin Not sold in the U.S.

-Aluminium Can Yes 77% (2) 49% Varies by State No
+Aluminium Can Yes 72% (2) 49% Varies by State No

 Post mix BIB No 0% 0% No No

 Pouch Not sold in the U.S.

-- The loss in collection and recovery in RGB is due to breakage, unacceptable scuffing or loss by customer. - We do not manufacture glass packaging but we do sell NGBs. - Coca-Cola Beverage Sales and Service (CCBSS) is the source for recycled content. - Western Container Corporation (WCC) is the source for recycled content of PET. - American Beverage Association (ABA) is the source for the recovery percentage (U.S. average). - We do not produce or sell products packaged in pouches. - In the U.S., carboys, tin and pouches are not used as primary packaging. - (1) Percent of rPET content increased from 2% to 25%. - [2] Information taken from CCBSS.
+- The loss in collection and recovery in RGB is due to breakage, unacceptable scuffing or loss by customer. - We do not manufacture glass packaging but we do sell NGBs. - Coca-Cola Beverage Sales and Service (CCBSS) is the source for recycled content. - Western Container Corporation (WCC) is the source for recycled content of PET. - American Beverage Association (ABA) is the source for the recovery percentage (U.S. average). - We do not produce or sell products packaged in pouches. - In the U.S., carboys, tin and pouches are not used as primary packaging. - (1) rPET decreased from 25% in 2020 to 14.7% in 2021, as there was a mechanical failure at one of the resin suppliers during October 2021.

+(2) Information taken from CCBSS.